ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Next Steps

+### Model Improvements

+Ways to improve the model via feature engineering or hyperparameter tuning.

+### Product Improvements

 Model interpretability is often as or more important than model accuracy, especially for medical diagnostic needs.
 It is very important in real-world applications that a doctor can see why the model has reached a certain decision.
 To that end, building an image segmentation model that identifies and marks important features, such as presence and number of vaculoes, non-spherical cells, or clefted edges.